youssefaltai/gso/README.md

 a wrapper around the actual state or variable, that helps make application state and UI state synced together.

-All an observable brings to the table is it keeps references to objects that are interested in knowing when the wrapped state changes.
+All an observable brings to the table is that it keeps references to objects that are interested in knowing when the wrapped state changes.

 Observables provide one way to update encapsulated state, and